 My Trip to Southern Maine and the Maine Beaches Region was sponsored by The Maine Beaches Association.
 All opinions are my own.
 Thanks for reading!

-The Maine Beaches Region of Southern Maine is a must visit area of the small New England state.
+The Maine Beaches Region of Southern Maine is a must visit area of this small New England state.
 Whether you’re looking for romance, adventure, or family fun, this little corner of Maine has it all.
 Here are a few of my favorite things to do, see, and eat, in the Maine Beaches area.

 Hike Mount Agamenticus

 Mount Agamenticus or Mount A, as it is more easily referred to, can be found rising above the coastline in York, Maine.
 Now on 10,000 acres of conservation land, Mount A resides on land that was once home to the Algoquin people.

 There are several parking areas and 8 trails surrounding the mountain.
 The trails around Mount A are for use of hikers, bikers, and during the winter you can go snowshoeing.
 Some of the trails are open to ATVs and horseback riders.
 You can view the official Mount Agamenticus trail map here.

 For those with limited mobility there is a road up to the summit that gives access to a newer trail called the Big A Trail or the Universal Access Trail.
 This trail circumnavigates the summit area and is a wide, even gravel path for use by all hikers.

 For such an easy hike, you are rewarded with spectacular views.
-On a clear day you can not only see the nearby Maine seacoast, but to the west you might be able to catch a glimpse of New Hampshire’s Mount Washington off in the distance.
+On a clear day you can not only see the nearby Maine seacoast, but to the west you might be able to catch a glimpse of New Hampshire’s Mount Washington (Who’s surrounding area has some of the best hiking in New Hampshire.) off in the distance.

 Things to do in Southern Maine: Eat Seafood at Mike’s Clam Shack